13 Tips for Surviving Financial Hardship and Unemployment

 Saving Your Sanity

-Above all your situation is temporary.
+Above all, your situation is temporary.
 Do not treat your situation like it is the end of your world or your life.
 These situations are transitional times in our lives that push us to the next thing we are supposed to do.
-Try to be curious about what the next thing is, is that next thing a new town, a new place to live, a different career or new job skill?
-Even though you are having a hardship the sky is still the limit.
+Try to be curious about what the next thing is, is that next thing a new town, a new place to live, a different career, or new job skill?
+Even though you are experiencing hardship, the sky is still the limit.
 Go find your tomorrow.

 © 2019 MD Jackson MSIOP